How can I find metrics/indicators related to my own research?

 What are author level metrics?

-Author-level metrics (sometimes called individual metrics) aim to assess the cumulative impact of your research over time.
-These indicators offer insight into the influence, visibility, and reach of your work across scholarly communities.
+Author-level metrics (sometimes called individual metrics) aim to assess the cumulative influence of your research over time.
+These indicators offer insights into the visibility, reach, and scholarly impact of your work.

 Image showing display from an author id profile within Scopus